4 Secrets to Plant Based Weight Loss

 Paleo or Ancestral diet experts insist that it is natural and healthy to eat lots of red meat, eggs and some fish 3 times a day plus a nice high-fat high protein snack or two between all those meals.

-The Paleo crowd tends to use lots of eggs, bacon, olive oil and high cholesterol animal fats, and very few starchy veggies or grains.
+The Paleo crowd tends to use lots of eggs, bacon, and high cholesterol animal fats, and very few starchy veggies or grains.
 They are probably trying to avoid leaky gut problems caused by grains.
-But tubers can be filling and satisfying and full of nutrients without causing irritation to the gut lining.
+But tubers and squash can be filling and satisfying and full of nutrients without causing irritation to the gut lining.

 I find these high-meat and high protein diets baffling because studies have shown that blue-zone optimal diets have meat as a condiment and only on special occasions a few times per month.
 They are getting most of their protein from plants like legumes along with leafy greens and starchy roots.